Phase 1: System Structure#

 Use Cases#

-This is a list of use cased, used to describe specific setups and how they are modelled in EmELand.
-They where used to validate the model, but are placed here to help understanding how the model works.
+This is a list of use cases, to sketch specific setups and how they are potentially modelled in EmELand.
+They were used to validate the model, but are placed here to help understanding how the model works.

 Deploy from a helm chart.#